amygdala/amygdala.github.io/_posts/2019-05-03-automl-tables.md

 Once deployment's done, you can send real-time REST requests to the AutoML Tables API.
 The AutoML web UI makes it easy to experiment with this API.
 (See the [pricing guide](https://cloud.google.com/automl-tables/pricing?_ga=2.215766548.-287350488.1556733758)— if you're just experimenting, you may want to take down your deployed model once you're done.)

-> Note the linked
+> <small>Note the linked
-["getting started" instructions](https://cloud.google.com/automl-tables/docs/before-you-begin) on creating a service account first.
+["getting started" instructions](https://cloud.google.com/automl-tables/docs/before-you-begin) on creating a service account first.</small>

 <figure>
 <a href="/images/online_predict.png" target="_blank"><img src="/images/online_predict.png" width="500%"/></a>